What are Microservices?

 Containers vs. Serverless Microservices

-Containers and serverless microservices are similar in that they both allow developers to flexibly create applications in the cloud, requiring much less overhead than developing on a virtual machine or traditional server.
+Containers and serverless microservices are similar in that they both allow developers to create applications in the cloud, requiring less overhead than developing on a virtual machine or traditional server.
 But there are several differences:

 - Cost: Containers are always running, meaning that the enterprise is billed for the space on the server even if the application isn’t in use.
 However, in serverless architecture, the application only runs when it is called, meaning that businesses are only charged for actual use of server capacity.